jstapleton/Maynard-2015/README.md

 7. Every line in the new file now corresponds to a seqencing read and contains the start and stop indexes of its best alignment to the wild-type sequence.
-These indexes are used to build a fake full-length sequence "read" consisting of wild-type sequence from the start of the gene to the start of the read, then the read, then wild-type sequence from the end of the read to the end of the wild-type sequence.
-A corresponding fake quality score (all "A") is also generated to create a fake .fastq file that Enrich will accept.
+These indexes are used to build a full-length sequence "read" consisting of wild-type sequence from the start of the gene to the start of the read, then the read, then wild-type sequence from the end of the read to the end of the wild-type sequence.
+A corresponding quality score (all "A") is also generated to create a .fastq file that Enrich will accept.
 8. Steps 3-7 above are repeated for reads that were orphaned from their mates by Trimmomatic and read pairs that were not merged by FLASH.
-In the latter case, the fake read is wild-type from the start of the wild-type to the start of the first read, then the first read, then wild-type until the start of the second read, then the second read, then wild-type until the end of the wild-type sequence.
+In the latter case, the read is wild-type from the start of the wild-type to the start of the first read, then the first read, then wild-type until the start of the second read, then the second read, then wild-type until the end of the wild-type sequence.
-9. Run Enrich using the fake .fastq files.
+9. Run Enrich using the generated .fastq files.